xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-runner/index.md

       locked: null
   ```

-If you want to use the legacy workflow:
+If you want to use the legacy workflow (not recommended):

 - You must [re-enable the legacy workflow](https://docs.gitlab.com/ee/administration/settings/continuous_integration.html#enable-runner-registrations-tokens).
 - The registration token is populated by the [`shared-secrets`](../../shared-secrets.md) Job.